H4dr1en/car-classifier/README.md

 This is a simple Machine Learning web application allowing to classify 196 different classes of cars, with an accuracy of 93%.

+The web app is running on Amazon Elastic Beanstalk: http://car-classifier.us-east-2.elasticbeanstalk.com/

-To run it, simply execute the following command (requires Docker):
+To run it locally, simply execute the following command (requires Docker):
 ```
 $ docker-compose up -build
 ```

-The web app is also running on Amazon Elastic Beanstalk: http://car-classifier.us-east-2.elasticbeanstalk.com/

 You can then access to the classifier in a browser at the address ***localhost***.
 On the web application you can upload the picture of the car you would like to know the class (available classes are shown in the notebook, see last section)

  # About the application